-Ms Chua Chwee Choo, Executive Director and CEO of the Company is the wife of Mr Lee Chong Hoe, Executive Director of the Company and their individual remuneration have exceeded S\$100,000.
-Other than the above, no employee of the Company and its subsidiaries is a substantial shareholder, or an immediate family member of a director, the CEO or substantial shareholder and whose remuneration has exceeded S\$100,000 during FY2023.
+Ms Chua Chwee Choo, Executive Director and CEO of the Company, is the wife of Mr Lee Chong Hoe, Executive Director of the Company, and their individual remuneration have exceeded S\$100,000.
+Other than the above, no employee of the Company and its subsidiaries was an immediate family member of any Director or CEO or a controlling shareholder and whose remuneration has exceeded S\$100,000 during FY2024.